What Is Your Body Type? Understanding Vata, Pitta, and Kapha

 - Prone to attachment and lethargy when imbalanced

 Signs of Kapha Imbalance: Excess Kapha causes weight gain, congestion, lethargy, depression, sluggish digestion, and excess mucus.
+For those struggling with lethargy or "stuckness" in their wellness journey, Vishalya Wellness offers programs to restore vitality and flow.

 Mental Constitution and the Three Gunas